Arguments and assumptions

 3. It's Vatican II that caused all the problems.
 Well, for a start, that only covers the Catholic incidents.
 But I believe what's really being expressed is a belief that it's liberal theology that causes the problems.
 However, that belief isn't borne out by the facts.
 Incidence of sexual abuse is higher in conservative churches and societies, not liberal ones.
 It is theorised that the reason for that is that the strong hierarchical structure of conservative belief creates a subtext of expendability of women and children.
-So looking specifically at the Vatican II comment - many of these victims are coming forward 40 or 50 years down the track, and 40 years ago was (admittedly only just) pre-Vatican II.
+So looking specifically at the Vatican II comment - many of the victims coming forward in the 1990s were abused as children 40 or 50 years earlier, and 40 years before was (admittedly only just) pre-Vatican II.
 Plus it's throughout literature dating back long before Vatican II.
 Plus it's on record through church injunctions to clerics from at least the Middle Ages.
 I wish I could remember where I came across the reference that St Gregory (I think) ordered clerics who sexually abuse to do a penance of a month living on bread and water (as if that would cure them!).
 Gregory also said "No-one does more harm in the Church than he who, having the name or order of sanctity, lives in sin; for no-one dares to accuse him of sin, and therefore the sin is widely spread, since the sinner is honoured for the sanctity of his order."
 Or there's this quote from Augustine: "I freely confess what great difficulty I have experienced in the fact that it is impossible to find either worse or better men than those who grace or disgrace the monasteries."
 John Chrysostom said "From the priesthood arises everything good and everything evil".
 The Didache (c.120 AD) says "Thou shalt not seduce young boys" (presumably the command was necessary!)

 4. Why are they only complaining now?
 What's being implied in this argument is that the time lapse between the abuse and the complaint decreases the likelihood of its validity.
 Yet even the most cursory look at abuse research, abusers' techniques and the terrible effects of abuse on the victims shows that a delay of many years between the abuse and the complaint is usual.
 The grooming process that abusers use to define the reality of their victims and the way we bring up children to respect authority figures make it extremely hard for a child, or even a young adult, to understand that the abuse wasn't right.
 And, of course, until we understand that the abuse wasn't right, we don't complain.

 5. Why don't they just put it behind them, get over it?
 Because we can't.
 Because it isn't that simple.
 Because our sense of justice tells us we're entitled to be acknowledged, heard, validated, and healed.
 And because acknowledgement and healing is all we're asking for.
 It never ceases to amaze me that people try to argue both sides at once.
 For instance, when the issue of clergy abuse comes up a lot in the news, people will be saying "why talk about it?
 It's just going to make the victims feel bad.
 Much better to just leave it alone", yet it's those same people who tell us to "get over it" and get on with our lives.
-So on the one hand they're acknowledging the continuing impact it's had on us, and on the other hand they're telling us to ignore the impact.
+So on the one hand they're acknowledging the continuing impact it has had and is having on us, and on the other hand they're telling us to ignore the impact.